lenra-io/app-lib-rust/README.md

 ### Lenra API calls

-To call a Lenra API from a listener, just use the Api instance int the parameter of your listener function.
+To call the Lenra API from a listener, just use the Api instance in the parameter of your listener function.

 You can then call the data API like that to create a document:
 ```rust